 In this growing time of marketing, there is a dire need to increase the advertisement and popularity of an entity.
-To achieve this target design a website usage data that can throw an amazing pitch for any startup or business.
+To achieve this target, design website usage data that can throw a fantastic pitch for any startup or business.

 1. What is Google Analytics?

-One of the major requirements for any website is Google Analytics.
-The term Google Analytics is a web analytics service that keeps track of the traffic of any website by providing statistics and basic analytical tools for marketing purposes and search engine optimization.
+One of the significant requirements for any website is Google Analytics.
+Google Analytics is a web analytics service that keeps track of the traffic of any website by providing statistics and essential analytical tools for marketing purposes and search engine optimization.

-Google Analytics is a dominant tool to check the performance of a website and can also check visitor insights.
-It can also help in the analysis of Google Analytics customer’s behavior, which is beneficial to medium-sized and small-sized websites.
+Google Analytics is a dominant tool to check a website’s performance and can also check visitor insights.
+It can also help analyze Google Analytics customers’ behaviour, which benefits medium-sized and small-sized websites.

 2. What Data Does Google Analytics Prohibit Collecting?

-Google Analytics maintains strict guidelines regarding the types of data that it prohibits from being collected.
+Google Analytics maintains strict guidelines regarding the types of data it prohibits from collecting.
 The following are types of data that are prohibited-

 2.1.
 Personally Identifiable Information (PII)

 Don’t collect any personal information of users at any cost.
-Avoid these data types to ensure the privacy of users.
-The data which lead directly or indirectly to the identification of an individual fall under this category.
+Avoid these data types to ensure the privacy of users—the data that lead directly or indirectly to the identification of an individual fall under this category.

 Following are some items to the category – names, email addresses, home addresses, phone numbers, billing addresses, and some information that can be personal.